 You can’t—and shouldn’t—miss it: the towering, stunning mural of the conductor of the Underground Railroad, arm outstretched to help you on your journey.
 Harriet Tubman not only routinely risked her life leading enslaved Americans to freedom, but was a spy during the Civil War, providing information to the Union Army.
 This Maryland museum is the oldest organization dedicated to preserving Tubman’s memory, running tours of nearby sites that were significant to her life in addition to museum exhibits, educational programming, and community outreach.

 Founded over 30 years ago, the National Museum for Women in the Arts houses a small but evocative collection from female artists including Louise Bourgeois, Mary Cassatt, Judy Chicago, Shirin Neshat, and Amy Sherald.
-The museum is temporarily closed, but you can check out online exhibitions like Mamacita Linda: Letters between Frida Kahlo and her Mother, 1930–32, which explores the bond between the artist and her seldom-mentioned mother.
-Plus, browse their online collection, read artist bios, and look through high resolution works on Google Arts and Culture—like this delightful photograph by Angela Strassheim, which reiterates that we’re all just horse girls at heart.
+The museum is temporarily closed for renovation, but you can see select exhibitions offsite at the American University Museum, and check out online exhibitions like Mamacita Linda: Letters between Frida Kahlo and her Mother, 1930–32, which explores the bond between the artist and her seldom-mentioned mother.
+Plus, browse their online collection, read artist bios, and look through high resolution works on Google Arts and Culture—like this very relatable photograph by Angela Strassheim, showing we’re all just horse girls at heart.

 Seneca Falls, New York